EZTechhelp/Samson-Media-Player/README.md

 - All web API calls are sent encrypted (https) and subject to privacy terms of the services (in this case Spotify, Youtube and Twitch).
   - The only data I can see is the public IP address where API calls where made from, when and how many requests made.
 Not content
   - Spotify, Twitch and Youtube creds are captured using their respective Oauth web auth pages (displayed in-app via webview2).
-    - All credentials and sensitive data (Oauth tokens..etc) are encrypted using .NET crypto APIs and stored via the **Microsoft SecretStore Vault**
+    - All credentials and sensitive data (Oauth tokens..etc) are encrypted using .NET crypto APIs and stored locally only via the **Microsoft SecretStore Vault**
-- By default, Playlist and Media profiles are stored in **%appdata%\roaming\EZT-MediaPlayer**
+- By default, Playlist and Media profiles are stored in `%appdata%\roaming\EZT-MediaPlayer`
   - **Temp files for Webview2 controls** (cookies..etc) and any processed/downloaded images are saved into the **%temp%\EZT-MediaPlayer** folder.
 These can be deleted anytime
-- Core app settings are stored in **%appdata%\Roaming\EZT-MediaPlayer**.
+- Core app settings are stored in `%appdata%\Roaming\EZT-MediaPlayer`.
 There is an **XML config file** that holds the primary settings for the app and EQ settings.
 Also, **custom EQ presets** created are stored in the **EQPresets** folder in the same directory as the config
 - This is at its core a **PowerShell script**.
 As such this will likely only work on **Windows** endpoints and is untested on other platforms, though it is compatible with PowerShell 7+
 - Requires at least **Powershell v5.1** and .NET 4.5 or higher.
 Tested on **Windows 10** and **Windows 11**.
 It may work on Windows 7 but I don't care if it does and you shouldn't either.
 - Uses PowerShell RunSpaces for multi-threading, though expect UI stutters and momentary freezes can still happen but hopefully limited.
 Working to improve